 A one-armed World War II veteran, John J. Macreedy (Spencer Tracy, Boys Town), arrives at the small town of Black Rock.
-The town is controlled by wealthy Reno Smith (Robert Ryan, Crossfire) and his men.
-Smith makes clear to Macreedy that he is not welcomed.
-Macreedy goes about his business unaware that the residents of Black Rock harbor a dark secret.
+Macreedy goes about his business, unaware that the residents of Black Rock harbor a dark secret.

 Reaction & Thoughts:

 Bad Day at Black Rock is a terrific exercise in minimalism.
 It’s also a very visual film.
 Director Sturges uses wide angels and empty spaces like a true master of the medium.
 Actually, I’ve always found it odd that such a small-scale production relies so much on the visual glories of CinemaScope, but the experiment works beautifully.

-The film is packed, I mean packed, with all kinds of interesting ideas.
-Firstly, Bad Day at Black Rock is one of the first American movies to talk about the Japanese-Americans internment camps.
-The movie also touches upon other controversial issues like xenophobia, ruralism versus urbanism, and patriotism.
-The film’s biggest irony is that in attempt to preserve what is perceived as true American values, the residents of the town turned their home into a fascist state.
+The movie also touches upon many hot topics like xenophobia, tribalism, and patriotism.
+The film’s most interesting aspect is that in an attempt to preserve what is perceived as true American values, the residents of the town turned their home into a fascist state.
 All these ideas are neatly compressed into eighty-one short minutes.

 The cast is wonderful.
-Lee Marvin (Cat Ballou), Dean Jagger (Elmer Gantry), Walter Brennan (The Westerner), and Ernest Borgnine (Marty) play a rabble of assorted townfolks.
-Spencer Tracy walks, however, away with the movie — his naturalistic style has never been better displayed.
+Lee Marvin (Cat Ballou), Dean Jagger (Elmer Gantry), Walter Brennan (The Westerner), and Ernest Borgnine (Marty) play a rabble of assorted town folks.
+However, Spencer Tracy walks away with the movie — his naturalistic style has never been better displayed.
 It’s in fact my favorite performance of his — it’s hard to find another actor that does as much without moving an eyebrow.

-Not surprising, Sturges, Tracy and Kaufman received well-deserved Oscar nominations for their work here (Tracy also won the top award at the prestigious Cannes Film Festival).
-The excellent cast also includes Anne Francis (Forbidden Planet) plays the only female role in the film.
-William C. Mellor’s (A Place in the Sun and Peyton Place) cinematography is fantastic too.
+Not entirely surprising, Tracy, director Sturges, and writer Kaufman received well-deserved Oscar nominations for their work here (Tracy also won the top award at the prestigious Cannes Film Festival).
+The excellent cast also includes Anne Francis (Forbidden Planet) as the only female role in the film.
+William C. Mellor’s (A Place in the Sun and Peyton Place) cinematography is fantastic, too.

 Conclusions & Final Thoughts: